daparent/pgcon2019/day02/Postgres for All Your Data/README.md

 * can define your own stop words and other lexical values.
 It may need to be done through text files - interesting but unlikely to be something I ever work with.
 * supports only tri-grams if you use the pg_trgm extension
 * the use of tri-grams is quite powerful for full text searching

+## Part 3 - Flexible Indexing With Postgres
+* why partial indexes?
+Well the indexes are smaller
+	* say searches are frequently done on a particular city why index all of them?
+* can use BRIN indexes to index all columns in a table
+* BRIN indexes can be very helpful if you don't yet know how data will be queried
+* For BRIN to really work the tables should be ordered (for example time-series) this allows skipping potentially large chunks of the stored data